Looking for More Ways to Save?

 Any non-qualified withdrawals made are taxable as ordinary income to the extent of earnings and may also be subject to a 10% federal income tax penalty.
 Furthermore, such withdrawals may have state income tax implications.

-If you have any questions about these rules, please talk with your financial advisor.
+If you have any questions about these rules, please talk with your financial professional.